AtanasovAtanas/pb-interactive-java/EN/07-Conditional-Statements-Advanced-Exercise/02-Problem.md

 # Input
 The input is consists of 2 lines:
 - First you have to read from the console the type of fuel - text with options: "Diesel", "Gasoline" or "Gas"
-- The second line of input reads the liters fuel in the tank
+- The second line of input reads the fuel in the tank in liters

 # Output
-If the liters fuel are more than or equal to 25 print:
+If the fuel in the tank is more than or equal to 25 liters print:
 - "You have enough \{type of fuel\}."

 Otherwise print: